IGNOU Master of Arts (Education) (MAEDU) | Education

 Download IGNOU MAEDU MES-013 (LEARNING, LEARNER AND DEVELOPMENT) solved assignments and question papers with 4 solved answers in English & Hindi.
 2 papers available from sessions: 2026-January 2026, 2026-July 2026.

-The MES-013: LEARNING, LEARNER AND DEVELOPMENT course is typically valued at 4 credits within the IGNOU Master of Arts (Education) programme.
-This reflects the depth and breadth of the subject matter it covers.
+MES-013: Learning, Learner and Development is typically a 4-credit course within the Master of Arts (Education) programme at IGNOU.
+This credit value reflects the depth and importance of the subject matter covered in the syllabus.

 Loading...